Honda NSX: Second generation (NC1/2; 2016–2022)

 In December 2007, Acura announced plans to launch a NSX successor by 2010, based on the styling of the front V10-engined Acura ASCC (Advanced Sports Car Concept).
 Despite prototypes being tested for production, Honda announced, just one year later, that production plans had been canceled due to "poor economic conditions."
 Instead, in March 2010, Honda unveiled the HSV-010 GT that participated in the Japanese Super GT Championship.
-The HSV-010 GT never reached production as a street-legal car.
+However, the HSV-010 GT never reached production as a street-legal car.

 Reports that Honda was again developing a successor to the NSX re-emerged in April 2011.
 By December 2011, Honda officially announced a second-generation NSX concept, which was unveiled the following month at the 2012 North American International Auto Show as the Acura NSX Concept.

 The production model was displayed three years later at the 2015 North American International Auto Show, for and was released for sale in 2016.

 Although the original name was retained, this time it was defined as "New Sports eXperience".
-Unlike the first-generation NSX which was manufactured in Japan, the second-generation NSX was designed and engineered in Marysville, Ohio, at Honda's plant, led by Chief Engineer Ted Klaus.
+Unlike the first-generation NSX which was manufactured in Japan, the second-generation NSX was designed, engineered and assembled in Marysville, Ohio, at Honda's plant, led by Chief Engineer Ted Klaus.

 The second-generation NSX has a hybrid electric powertrain, with a 3.5 L twin-turbocharged V6 engine and three electric motors, two of which form part of the SH-AWD (Super Handling-All Wheel Drive) drivetrain, altogether capable of 573 hp.
 The transmission is a 9-speed dual-clutch automatic.
-The car's body utilizes a space frame design, which is made from aluminium, ultra-high-strength steel, and other rigid and lightweight materials, some of which are the world's first applications.
+The car's body utilises a space frame design, which is made from aluminium, ultra-high-strength steel, and other rigid and lightweight materials, some of which are the world's first applications.
+Unlike the first-generation NSX, this did not feature VTEC.